Information & Guidelines for IJP Authors

 - Has the author researched, read or referenced widely, exploring their own possible "angles of bias" and presenting a reasonably wide and balanced view?

 - Are there any other issues ... suggestions for further studies; further questions; political or cultural considerations; etc.?

 Fees: Authors will not be asked for any fees or payments for the publication of their article (unless for an English edit, as stated below).

-This 'front page' should also include any other necessary statements about sponsorship, sources of funding, connections to industry, etc. None of the following pages - the rest of the article - should contain any information that specifically identifies the author(s).
+This 'front page' should also include any other necessary statements about: conflicts of interest, sponsorship, sources of funding, connections to industry, ethics committee approval, etc. None of the following pages - the rest of the article - should contain any information that specifically identifies the author(s).